 There has been much talk about Cloud computing or SAAS recruitment software and the massive benefits for a recruitment agency to move to the Cloud.
-I find this quite amazing for two reasons, firstly most people I speak to aren’t really sure what this means and secondly the whole argument seems to have absolutely nothing to do with finding candidates, making placements or anything else to do with recruitment.
+I find this quite amazing for two reasons.
+Firstly, most people I speak to aren’t really sure what this means.
+And secondly, the whole argument seems to have absolutely nothing to do with finding candidates.
+Or making placements.
+Or anything else to do with recruitment.

-For the life of me I can not see what all the fuss is about.
-I have, on several occasions, seen intelligence people talk about the Cloud, and while they talk they look up to the sky as if, somehow, the computer they are talking about resides in the heavens in some mystical place deserving of its own religion.
+For the life of me, I cannot see what all the fuss is about.
+I have, on several occasions, seen intelligent people talk about the Cloud.
+And while they talk, they look up to the sky as if, somehow the computer they are talking about resides in the heavens in some mystical place deserving of its own religion.

 According to Wikipedia, ‘Cloud computing is the delivery of computing and storage capacity as a service to a heterogeneous community of end-recipients.’
-For most people I suspect that this definition does not help.
-My definition is that you are using the cloud any time you happen to be using a computer that is not in the same building as you are.
-What that means in practise, is any time you use the internet, Skype or any other service that connects to some other computer.
+For most people, I suspect that this definition does not help.
+My definition is that you are using the cloud whenever you use a computer that is not in the same building as you are.
+What that means in practice, is any time you use the internet, Skype or any other service that connects to some other computer.
 So if Cloud computing is simply using the internet, why then are people getting excited about the Cloud now when it simply appears to be a new name for something that has been with us for a while?

 Using recruitment software and buying recruitment software seem to be two disconnected activities.
-As a Recruitment Software sales person I know the features customers talk about in the sales presentation are never the features they talk about in the first training session.
+As a Recruitment Software salesperson, I know the features customers talk about in the sales presentation are never the features they talk about in the first training session.
 The flashy cool tools disappear and the more mundane and more important become the top priority.
-As the developer of both the cool and mundane I hope that on both occasions we exceed expectations however I often feel that even then the main prize is being missed.
+As the developer of both the cool and mundane, I hope that on both occasions we exceed expectations.
+However, I often feel that even then the main prize is being missed.
 My objective is nothing to do with software at all.
-I achieve my true goal when the software fades into the background and becomes the backbone of a better more effective recruitment process that is fundamentally different to what went before.
+I’ve achieved my true goal when the software fades into the background and becomes the backbone of a better, more effective recruitment process that is fundamentally different to what went before.
 Ultimately the technology is only ever there to facilitate the process and it’s that process that brings success to the recruiter.

-Former Recruiter and MD of Intelligence Recruitment Software
+Former Recruiter and current MD of Intelligence Recruitment Software

-ps.
-For the record, Intelligence Software can be operated as either Cloud or non Cloud but I’m hopeful you wont care about that.
+PS.
+For the record, Intelligence Software can be operated as either Cloud or non-Cloud.
+But I’m hoping you won’t care about that.